coinflex-exchange/v2/source/includes/_v2_introduction.md

 If you wish to execute orders with your API Key, clients must select the `Can Trade` permission upon API key creation.

 API keys are also only bound to a single sub-account, defined upon creation.
 This means that an API key will only ever interact and return account information for a single sub-account.

-To get started please register for a TEST account at `https://test-v2.coinflex-cn.com/login`

 # Change Log